 Testing XQD Memory Cards

-Windows 10 and Crystal disk would not give me good results when testing XQD cards (even with the latest drivers), so I switched to OSX and the AJA System Test, which is vastly superior to the BlackMagic test.
+Windows 10 and Crystal disk does not give me good results when testing XQD cards (even with the latest drivers), so I switched to OSX and the AJA System Test, which is vastly superior to the BlackMagic test.

-To test the XQD cards I use the Sony XQD USB Adapter.
+To test the XQD cards, I use the Sony XQD USB Adapter.

 Best Memory Cards Nikon D850 | Bottom Line